wcarmon/docs/common/data-structures.md

     1. Easy to drop oldest data
 1. Stack (LIFO)
     1. Backed by Array or Growable Array or Ring Buffer or Linked List
+    1. Useful for ...
+TODO
 1. Queue (FIFO)
     1. Backed by Array or Growable Array or Ring Buffer or Linked List
+    1. Useful for ...
+TODO
 1. [HashMap](https://en.wikipedia.org/wiki/Hash_table)
     1. `O(1)` lookup & insert
     1. Array of buckets